-PHWRs (Pressurized Heavy Water Reactor) generally use natural uranium (0.7% U-235) or slightly enriched uranium oxide as fuel, hence needs a more efficient moderator, in this case heavy water (D2O).
-As was written, for natural uranium in the thermal reactor η = 1.34.
-Due to the favourable neutron management (very low parasitic capture), caused by online refueling and consequent reduced requirements for control poisons to compensate excess reactivity, an application of natural uranium is possible and these reactors attain a relatively high conversion factor of about 0.9.
+PHWRs (Pressurized Heavy Water Reactor) generally use natural uranium (0.7% U-235) or slightly enriched uranium oxide as fuel.
+Hence they need a more efficient moderator, in this case, heavy water (D2O) as was written, for natural uranium in the thermal reactor η = 1.34.
+Due to the favorable neutron management (very low parasitic capture) caused by online refueling and consequently reduced requirements for control poisons to compensate for excess reactivity, an application of natural uranium is possible, and these reactors attain a relatively high conversion factor of about 0.9.

 Conversion Factor for Fast Reactors